 G.I.
 Goe (pronounced G.I.
 Joe) is likely one of my favorite blends.
 Created for gastrointestinal concerns, this blend has become so much more!

-Birds & Exotics: The main way G.I.
-Goe will be used in these species is orally.
+Birds & Exotics: I would recommend starting with water-based diffusion for these species, then move towards ingestion if you have not had enough results.
 Addition into drinking water (1 drop per liter of water), addition into foods (1 drop per Tablespoon), and Petting onto non-avian species (diluted 1 drop per 10 or more drops of Fractionated Coconut Oil) are the most common methods used.
 Please see the Bird Page for more instructions on adding essential oils to bird water.
 For chickens and other similar birds, having a very light coating (either directly out of the bottle, or diluted in coconut oil as stated above) on your hands, and massaging into the feet can be an excellent application method when more intense exposure is needed.
 Parrots who become car sick or have nausea, can also have G.I.
 Goe massaged onto their feet or be allowed to perch on hands that have a very light coating of G.I.
 Goe on them.
 The point with all applications for animals, is to start with very little, and only use more if you need to.
 For most animals, I will start with the essential oil being completely to almost completely absorbed into my hands before rubbing their feet or allowing them to perch on me.
 This small exposure is often very easy and effective!

 Cats: The most cat friendly methods to use G.I.
-Goe is to use it within the Litteroma Technique or to use with Petting Methods.
+Goe is water-based diffusion, to use it within the Litteroma Technique or to use with Petting Methods.
 G.I.
 Goe can be diluted with 1 drop per 10 drops of Fractionated Coconut Oil for petting with cats if desired.
 In general, 1 neat drop is placed into the hand, your hands are rubbed together until the oil is almost completely absorbed, and then your hands can be used to pet your cat down their back and sides, and occasionally on the stomach fur if your cat is willing.
-In general - I do not recommend the application of oils to cats' feet or ears.
-For many feline conditions, the KittyBoost will still be your primary recommendation to try.
+In general – I do not recommend the application of oils to cats’ feet or ears.
+For many feline conditions, the KittyBoost or KittyBoost LITE should still be your primary recommendation to try first.
+Several important oils within G.I.
+Goe are within the KittyBoost formulas, and perfect for applications to cats needing GI support.
 Litteroma SmellyCat also contains G.I.
 Goe and is a great way to have additional benefits in your cats litterbox!

 Horses & Large Animals: